YJBeetle/NekoNoAshiFixture/README.md

 We high recommend to use 1.0mm needle bar diameter with 0.74mm tip diameter pogo pin with round tip, such as PAL75-J, if you use sharp tip, it may harm your PCB tin layer.

+You also need two 1.0mm diameter * 16mm length dowel pin.

 There are two type of connector.

 ### Test Needle Connector